 Secondary click (commonly called a right click or a two finger click) on the Photos Library and select Show Package Contents

 Find the Masters folder, and drag it onto the Lightroom icon.

 This is pretty simple for the most part.
 This is when you configure Lightroom to import your images.
 There are a lot of options that are available, so take it easy at first.
 The things to understand at first is where the images are coming from, where they’re being imported to, and what things are going to happen when you import them.

-The top center is where you can select Lightroom’s behavior towards the pictures we want to import, in this instance, we are going to select “Move”, which will move the files from the Masters folder over towards a destination.
+The top center is where you can select Lightroom’s behavior toward the pictures we want to import, in this instance, we are going to select “Move,” which will move the files from the Masters folder over toward a destination.